 The driving concern of my research is to illuminate how international and comparative law interact with politics in the context of armed conflict and post-conflict reconstruction.
-In my research, I employ multimethod and interdisciplinary approaches to answer questions about law and armed conflict.
+In my research, I employ multi-method and interdisciplinary approaches to answer questions about law, armed conflict, and security.

 Within this broad area, my dissertation analyzes the role of international involvement in post-conflict constitution-making, and how constitutional arrangements can contribute to other outcomes such as the duration of peace.
-This research agenda draws from insights in constitutional theory and social science to conceptualize and analyze conflict-related constitutional design as a complex bargaining process.
+This research agenda draws from insights in constitutional theory and social science to conceptualize international constitution-makers as an epistemic community, and to analyze conflict-related constitution-making as a complex bargaining process.

 In addition to my research on constitutional design and conflict management, I also conduct research on international humanitarian law and Islamic international law.

 International Organizations, International Law, Comparative Law, Constitutional Design, Non-State Actors, Post-Conflict Reconstruction, Political Violence